 By Order No. PSC-03-288-PCO-TP, issued March 4, 2003, Staff's Motion to Revise Order Establishing Procedure was granted.
 On May 15, 2003, pursuant to Rules 1.160 and 1.280 of the Florida Rules of Civil Procedure and Rule 28-106.204, Florida Administrative Code, Verizon and Sprint (Joint Movants) filed an Emergency Joint Motion to Strike, or in the Alternative for an Extension of Time (Joint Motion).
 By Order No. PSC-03-0702-FOF-TP, issued June 11, 2003 we approved the agreement reached between the parties and our staff to resolve the Joint Motion to Strike, or in the Alternative Grant an Extension of Time.
-By Order No. PSC-03-0776-PCO-TP, issued July 1, 2003, the procedural schedule was modified to reflect the agreement reached between the parties and our staff.
+By Order No. PSC-03-0776-PCO-TP, issued July 1, 2003, the procedural schedule was modified to reflect the agreement reached between the parties I of the proceedings were concluded with the issuance of Order No. PSC-03-1358-FOF-TP, issued November 26, 2003.

-On February 4, 2003, Sprint filed a request for confidential classification.
-In its request, Sprint seeks confidential classification of specified information contained in its Collocation Cost Study, designated as Exhibit JRD-2 to Jimmy R. Davis's Direct Testimony.
-(Document Nos.
-01152-03 and 01153-03).
-Attachment A contains an explanation of the proprietary information along with a list identifying the location of the information designated by Sprint as confidential.
+On August 5, 2003, Sprint filed a request for confidential classification.
+In its request, Sprint seeks confidential classification of specified information contained in its responses to Staff's Interrogatories (No. 57, 58 and 62 and Staff's POD Nos.
+49 and 64.
+(Document No. 07154-03).
+Attachment A contains an explanation of the proprietary information along with a list identifying the location of the information designated bySprint as confidential.